entropy-z/entropy-z.github.io/_posts/2025-07-01-kharon-agent.md

 - Stack duplication during sleep.
 - Indirect Syscalls.
 - BOF API calls hooking applying the config choicce like stack spoof and indirect syscall (with options you dont need spoof the call in your BOF).

+# Lateral Movimentation
+Can execute in remote machine via WMI (using COM), WinRM (using COM) and SCM (like psexec).

+# Alternate Behavior with Config command

+# Starting Point
+This section its will be the guide to build and use: